8. Customize your Catalog¶

 a look at the

-After having used Keypirinha with your new configuration for a while.
-You may discover that some unwanted features are still enabled.
-For that matter, it is worth mentioning that it is possible to know what plugin (and by extension, what package) created a given catalog item in the list of results.
+If you happen to notice that some unwanted features are still enabled, it is worth mentioning that it is possible to know what plugin (and by extension, what package) created a specific catalog item in the list of results.

 To do that, select an item and press